Decision Intelligence Boutique · Saudi Arabia & GCC

 130 million transactions processed.
 Most organisations use NPHIES to file claims.
 The decision to use the data it generates for strategic intelligence is the analytical inflection point of the Saudi reform period.

-April 2026 · 9 min Read →
+9 min read Read →

 Who We Work With

-Chief Medical Officers
+CMOs & Chief Clinical Officers

-VBHC & VBC Programme Directors
+VBHC & Value-Based Programme Directors

 Board Members & Non-Executives